graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 - Let {aether.operationName} be {operationName}.
 - Let {aether.operation} be the result of {graphql.GetOperation(document, operationName)}.

+- Let {aether.plans} be an empty list.
+- Let {aether.planByPathIdentity} be an empty object.

 - Let {aether.variablePlan} be {ValuePlan(aether)}.
 - Let {aether.variableConstraints} be an empty object.
 - Let {aether.trackedVariables} be {TrackedObject(variables, aether.variableConstraints, aether.variablePlan)}.